biffbaff64/LughSharp/STYLEGUIDE.md

-﻿LUGH FRAMEWORK - NOT FINISHED!
+﻿LIBGDXSHARP FRAMEWORK - NOT FINISHED!
 ==============

 Style Guide for contributors
 ----------------------------

-This style guide is for C# code developed for the Lugh Framework, and must be adhered to by contributors.
+This style guide is for C# code developed for the LibGDXSharp Framework, and must be adhered to by contributors.
 It is heavily bases on the Google C# Style Guide.

 Formatting guidelines